When it comes to natural hair tips, it’s reasonably easy to spot the common ones such as:

-Including the 3 tips above the list goes on.
-These are great tips however I want to expand beyond the norm and mention a few untraditional or not as common natural hair tips and tricks to add to your routine.
+Including the three tips above the list goes on.
+These are great tips; however, I want to expand beyond the norm and mention a few untraditional or not as common natural hair tips and tricks to add to your routine.

 - 2 Don’t Moisturize on Dry Hair:

 - 2.2 Refrigerate your leave-in conditioner: